-In a globe where both humans and nature are becoming increasingly displaced and interconnected, I create fantasies that are suspended somewhere between the imaginary worlds of isolated human communities and pure nature.
-I find this fantasy both alluring and fearful, where I yearn to move back in time to an idyllic, unadulterated environment, and at the same time dread being overpowered by it.
+In a globe where humans and nature are growing both displaced and interconnected at an alarming rate, I create anxious fantasies that are suspended somewhere between the imaginary worlds of isolated human communities and pure nature.
+I find this fantasy both alluring and fearful, magical and threatening, where I yearn to move back in time to an idyllic, unadulterated environment, and at the same time dread being overpowered by it.

 Each work contains anywhere from 2 to 20+ images, which I have overlaid, altered, repeated, and blended together on the computer.
-I select images of both of my daughters and myself, and combine them with landscapes we have travelled, nests I have found near our home, and birds, some of which we have seen, others which my children found dying and which I scanned post-mortem.
+I select images of both of my daughters and myself, and combine them with landscapes we have traveled, nests I have found near our home, and birds, some of which we have seen, others which my children found dying and which I scanned postmortem.
 The photographs I choose to use in each piece are not chronological: I combine photographs taken many years apart.

 Each compilation is like a dream to me.
 I start with one or two photos that hold personal meaning, and then add elements in an organic, unpremeditated way.
 As I work my imagination opens.
 I allow myself the freedom of letting each photograph and blend of photographs guide me.
 Every element that I add reveals another image or texture needed.
 I search through my personal library, and/or go out and photograph the things I feel the composition needs.
 As I add new images I take others away.
-The process moves forward and backwards in a laborious but compelling path, each addition and subtraction of elements leading me onward.
+The process moves forward and backward in a laborious but compelling path, each addition and subtraction of elements leading me onward.
 I seek a balance between recognition and implausibility in compositions that suspend a sense of reality and invite something new.
-I add many layers of black and white toned hues to add to the richness and otherworldliness of the imagery.
+I add many layers of black and white toned hues to add to the richness and otherworldly quality of the imagery.
 When the composition feels right I modify the elements to make them seamless and believable in the way a dream is believable: irrational but emotionally potent.